|Standard article||Personal article|

 - View the Sports Equipment page for more information.

-- Electronic devices that can interfere with navigational and/or communication equipment.
-The use of the following devices is prohibited at all times onboard aircraft:
+The use of the following electronic devices is prohibited at all times onboard our aircraft:

 - Wireless mouse

 - Printers and computer peripheral devices

 These items must be properly and adequately packed in your checked baggage.
 Please refer to the Accepted Items section below for a list of electronic devices that can be carried onboard.

 - Ammunition and firearms.
 View the Hunting Equipment page for information on transporting such items

 - Fuel, lighters (exceptions apply), and other items defined as restricted and prohibited items